vvnraman/cppcon-2022-cpp-neovim/slides/60-migrate.md

 - Lua automatically creates closure as local variable used within function

 Note:
-- So I had zero prior experience with lua but I was able to get up to speed with everything over a weekend.
+- I'm plesantly surprised with how simple it was for me to pick up lua, without any experience with it prior to using Neovim.
 - Its a very small and simple language with a wide acceptance already as an embeddable language.
 Its used in `redis` for scripting.
 - Here is the keybinding I created to show all the symbols in the current file